Faks/Faks/README.md

 - 🌱 I’m currently learning One too many things
 - 👯 I’m looking to collaborate on Laravel: package development
 - 🤔 I’m looking for help with Sales.
-- 💼 I’m looking for contracts, projects, fulltime,temp job: (remote only).
+- 💼 I’m looking for Projects: (remote only).
 - 📫 How to reach me: solumdesignum@gmail.com